consolidation/robo/README.md

 Modern and simple PHP task runner inspired by Grunt and Rake aimed to automate common tasks:

 * executing daemons (and workers)
+* performing cleanups
 * watching filesystem changes
-* performing cleanups
-* building releases
 * running multiple Symfony Commands
 * starting PHP server
 * running tests
 * writing cross-platform scripts

-Based on Symfony2 Console Component.
+What makes Robo different?

+* Robo is pure PHP
+* Robo provides clean OOP interface for writing tasks.
+* Robo is very simple and intuitive in use.
+* Robo uses Symfony Console component but allows you to put all your commands in one file.

 ## Installing